Welcome to Kā Waimaero, Ngāi Tahu Research Centre

 'I enjoy the exposure to a diverse range of business disciplines and networking opportunities...'

-Shannon Goldsmith (Ngāi Tahu, Ngāti Kahungunu ki Te Wairoa)
+Shannon Goldsmith (Ngāi Tahu, Ngāti Kahungunu ki Te Wairoa), Master of Business Administration.

 Announcements and Events

 Tuahiwi Marae in the evenings of 15-17 February.
 Read details (PDF123KB)

 The University of Canterbury on 26 and 27 February.
 Download the programme (PDF 315KB)